aguvitali29/aguvitali29/README.md

 - 👋 Hi, I’m @aguvitali29
-- 👀 I’m interested in work in interesting proyects
+- 👀 I’m interested in work in engaging proyects
 - 🌱 I’m currently learning Git, GitHub, Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...